 home-lab and ensure that it is spelt correctly to match the credentials tag or it will not download.

 The credentials are now ready to be used on your specified WoTT enabled device provided they are tagged correctly.
-On this device, you will now need to relaunch the WoTT Agent to download the new credentials:
+The credentials will automatically be populated on the device.
+However, to speed things up, we can run:

 There will now be a JSON file in your WoTT agent’s credentials with your information which the app will parse and process.